SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 service.
 What am I saying?
 Nothing much really here, just felt the need to write that utopias are fictions, useful for discussion, but not something we have to ever achieve.
 Your utopia is almost undoubtedly someone else's nightmare.
-Such are human beings and our idosyncratic tastes.
+Such are human beings and our idiosyncratic tastes.
 More non-computational power to us all!
-And our extraterrestiral cosmic brothers and sisters.
+And our extraterrestrial cosmic brothers and sisters.

 **Footnotes:**